ceyhunsen/ceyhunsen.github.io/_technical-writings/2023-01-16-c-compiling-basics.md

 documentation.
 Don't you worry though, there is a language reference, from ISO.
 But it isn't free.
 So, maybe worry a little?

-With lack of the central authority and the wide adoption of the language[^1] resulted community driven compilers/libraries to emerge.
+With lack of the central authority and the wide adoption of the language resulted community driven compilers/libraries to emerge.
 Meaning there is no so-called default compiler but community driven and hugely populer compilers/libraries.